joelnyongesa/joelnyongesa/README.md

 ## Software Dev |Data Analyst

-I'm a versatile professional with a passion for both software development and data analysis.
-Currently enrolled in Moringa School's software engineering program, I'm dedicated to mastering the craft of coding and creating seamless digital experiences.
-Additionally, I have a strong background in data analysis, allowing me to extract insights and tell stories from complex datasets.
+A versatile professional with a passion for both software development and data analysis.
+Enrolled in Moringa School's Full stack software engineering program, Dedicated to mastering the craft of coding and creating seamless digital experiences.
+Have a strong background in data analysis, allowing me to extract insights and tell stories from complex datasets.

 ## My Skills